Martino Finotto: The IMSA Camel Lights years

-Finotto had a competitive season in 1986, taking a class fifth place in the Coca-Cola 600 at Charlotte and class win in The Löwenbräu Classic, at Road America.
-He had a short season in 1987, earning 22 points for a class fourth place at Watkings Glen and third on the Ohio Street Circuit, Columbus, but started the 1988 season very well, in the Alba AR6 adapted for the Ferrari engine.
+Finotto had a competitive season in 1986, taking a class fifth place in the Coca-Cola 600 at Charlotte and a class win in The Löwenbräu Classic, at Road America.
+He had a short season in 1987, earning 22 points for a class fourth place at Watkins Glen and third on the Ohio Street Circuit, Columbus, but started the 1988 season very well, in the Alba AR6 adapted for the Ferrari engine.
 Finotto partnered by Guido Daccò and Pieter Silva were seventh in class at the Daytona 24, then Finotto/Melgrati won on the Miami Grand Prix Street Circuit and again at Road Atlanta.
 He would finish the season sixth overall.

-For 1989, he switched to Bieri Racing, to race their Ferrari powered Spice and continued with them in 1990.
-It was here, he would score three class wins with Melgrati at Lime Rock, Watkins Glen and Road America, to help he secure second place in the IMSA Camel Lights series.
-After a short season in 1991 and one visit the class podium, he would return to cockpit of Ferrari 308 GTB for one last outing, at the 1995 12 Hours of Sebring.
+For 1989, he switched to Bieri Racing to race their Ferrari-powered Spice and continued with them in 1990.
+It was here that he would score three class wins with Melgrati at Lime Rock, Watkins Glen and Road America, to help him secure second place in the IMSA Camel Lights series.
+After a short season in 1991 and one visit to the class podium, he would return to the cockpit of Ferrari 308 GTB for one last outing, at the 1995 12 Hours of Sebring.

 Death

-Finotto, who at the age of 80, died after a long battle with cancer, made his mark in Motor Sport, as a driver, a team owner and engine constructor.
+Finotto, who died at the age of 80 after a long battle with cancer, made his mark in Motor Sport as a driver, a team owner and engine constructor.